Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

 We list below seven reasons why it is better to go up the towers during your Sagrada Familia tour.

-1. Going up the towers don’t cost much
+1. Going up the towers doesn’t cost much

-The self-guided Tower access tickets only 40 Euros, which isn’t much.
+The self-guided Tower access tickets are only 46.80 Euros, which isn’t much.

-If you take along a guide to help you understand Sagrada Familia Towers better, it will only cost you 62 Euros.
+If you take along a guide to help you understand Sagrada Familia Towers, it will only cost you 62 Euros.

 2. Going up the towers is effortless